moudzx/prolog/README.md

 <br/>
 Prolog is a declarative programming language<br/>
 it's primarily used as a rational agent, classical AI<br/>
+A rational agent uses search algorithms to decide actions.</br>
-it percepts queries as input and perform search using DFS with backtracking<br/>
+Prolog percepts queries as input and perform search using DFS with backtracking<br/>
 its based on predicate logic<br/>
 its execution model makes recursion the most natural way to express repetition and search<br/>
 <br/>